Every software engineer holds 4 major skill groups:

-Watch the video below, where Dr. Svetlin Nakov explains the skills of the software engineers and how to develop them, how much time it takes, etc.
+Watch the video below, in which Dr. Svetlin Nakov explains the skills of software engineers and how to develop them, how much time it takes, etc.

 If you want to be a developer, focus on the fundamental skills and don’t start with the technologies (the last category).
 First learn to code, then develop algorithmic thinking, then start learning technologies and frameworks and mix them with computer science fundamentals.